 From October 2002 to October 2003, sales at the creamery increased 307 percent, Trantham says.
 To answer the growing demand of customers, Trantham and his son, have placed their products in “Garner’s Natural Market” and “Cafe and Earth Fare” both in Greenville.

-While the shop has only been around for a year, Trantham has been a farmer for much longer – since 1968.
+While the shop has only been around [in recent years], Trantham has been a farmer for much longer – since 1968.